HFF-Git/VCPU-32/VCPU-32-Documentation/VCPU-32-Architecture-and-Instruction-Set.md

 ### Instructions to manage caches

 While cache flushes and deletions are under software control, cache insertions are alway done by hardware.
 The PCA instruction manages the cache flush and deletion.
-A cache is typically organized in cache lines, which are the unit of tranfer between the layers of the memory hierarchy.
+A cache is typically organized in cache lines, which are the unit of transfer between the layers of the memory hierarchy.
 The PCA instruction will flush and/or purge the cache line corresponding to the virtual address.
 A data page ca be flushed and then purged or just purged.
 A code page can only be purged.

 ### Instruction and Data TLBs

-Computers with virtual addressing simply cannot work without a **translation look-aside buffer** (TLB).
+Computers with virtual addressing simply cannot work without a form of **translation look-aside buffer** (TLB).
 For each instruction using a virtual address for instruction fetch and data access a translation to the physical memory address needs to be performed.
 The TLB is a kind of cache for translations and comparable to the data caches, separate instruction and data TLBs are the common implementation.

 ### Separate Instruction and Data TLB

-TLBs are indxed by a portion of the virtual address.
+TLBs are indexed by a portion of the virtual address.
+There is the option of a simple direct mapped TLB, set associative TLBs and a fully associative TLBs.
+Naturally, a fully associative TLB has only few entries versus the mapped models.

-- direct mapped model
-- set associative model

 ### Joint TLBs

-- models with a small fully associative I-TLB fed from a joint TLB for code and data pages.
+Another implementation could combine both TLB units.
+Both types of translation are kept in one store.
+In addition, a small fully associative instruction TLB holds entries from the unified TLB.
+An instruction TLB miss has priority over a daa TKLB miss.

 ### Instructions to manage TLBs

 TLBs are explicitly managed by software.
 The ITLB and PTLB instruction allow for insertion and deletion of TLB entries.
+The insert into TLB instructions perform the insertion in two parts.
+The first instruction puts the address related information into a TLB entry but marks the entry not valid yet.
+The second insert into TLB instruction will enter access right related information and marks teh entry valid.

 <!--------------------------------------------------------------------------------------------------------->